England have been blessed with a number of great goalscorers over the years.

 The most famous images of Gary Lineker in an England shirt were arguably him signalling to the bench that Paul Gascoigne was struggling following his yellow card in the 1990 World Cup semi-final, and him scraping himself across the pitch against Ireland at the same tournament for obvious reasons.

 But that’s incredibly unfair.
 Lineker netted 48 goals in just 80 caps for the Three Lions, at a stunning rate of 0.6 goals per cap.
-The former Leicester, Everton and Barcelona man scored in two World Cups — including four at Italia 90 — and was one of a handful of players never to receive a yellow or red card throughout his entire international career.
-80 caps, 48 goals, no cards.
-He’s not just a TV presenter…
+The former Leicester City, Everton and Barcelona man scored in two World Cups — including four at Italia 90 — and was one of a handful of players never to receive a yellow or red card throughout his entire international career.
+Eighty caps, 48 goals, no cards.
+He’s not just a crisps salesman…

 2. Harry Kane

 When Kane overtook Rooney to become England’s all-time top goalscorer, he did so with 54 goals in 81 caps.
-Since then, he has netted seven in his past six, bumping up his goalscoring average of 0.70 per game in an England shirt.
+Since then, he has netted 25 goals in his past 32 games, to edge closer to the one man above him.
 Kane is also the Three Lions’ top scorer at major tournaments, overtaking Gary Lineker in Qatar with 12 goals across World Cups and European Championships.

-Sure, being England’s primary penalty taker helps (Kane has scored 21 penalties for England), especially with Gareth Southgate’s men being so good at drawing fouls in the box.
+Sure, being England’s primary penalty taker helps (Kane has scored 24 penalties for England), especially with the Three Lions being so good at drawing fouls in the box.
 But then, he’s only the penalty taker because he’s that good at striking a ball.
-Some will also point to the teams that Kane scores against, netting the most against San Marino (five).
+Some will also point to the teams that Kane scores against, netting the most against Albania (seven) and San Marino (five).
 However, Kane has also scored four against Germany, and three against France and Italy.

 1. Jimmy Greaves